Commonly Used Deposition Processes and Materials

 Keeping Pace with Advancing Technology

-The evolution of optical coatings applications is limitless, and requires continuing development of deposition processes and materials.
-Both technologies have responded to new requirements for environmental stability, better optical quality and greater durability which were not previously required nor anticipated.
-Following is a review of a few preferred PVD processes and current applications, some of which were reported at the Optical Interference Conference (OIC), Tucson, June 2016.
+The evolution of optical coatings applications is limitless and requires continuing development of deposition processes and materials.
+Both technologies have responded to new requirements for environmental stability, better optical quality and greater durability.
+Following is a review of a few preferred PVD processes and current applications:

 Sputtering Replaces E-beam in Critical Applications

-nsists of: deliberate production of conductive sub-oxide compositions, pre-melting and forming shaped sources, controlling density, and additive mixing.
-Starting material preparation and deposition process parameters work in concert to influence the optical and physical (mechanical) properties of the deposited thin-film layers.
+Starting material preparation and deposition parameters work together to influence the optical and physical properties of deposited thin-film layers.

 Some degree of control over growth morphology is provided by simultaneous energetic ion bombardment during growth.
-E-beam evaporation with ion assist (IAD) is applied to increase packing density in growing film layers at lower substrate temperatures and to promote amorphous micro/nano-structural morphology.
+E-beam evaporation with ion assist (IAD) is applied to increase packing density in growing film layers at lower substrate temperatures.
+This also promotes amorphous micro/nano-structural morphology.
 Both properties produce coatings with high consistency and improved environmental stability.

-The requirement for the highest quality coatings in astronomy, biotech, NASA, military, medical, commercial, consumer, and entertainment applications has driven the development of a various techniques alternate to E-beam.
-(View archived issues of Coating Materials News that have previously compared and contrasted E-beam and sputter deposition processes).
+The requirement for high-quality coatings has driven the development of various alternative techniques to E-beam.
 Stringent demands have been placed on wavelength placement and environmental stability properties.
 Sputter processes have supplanted E-beam evaporation for the production of many of those precision optical applications in the past 10 years.

-With magnetron sputter deposition, for example, the accuracy and precision of layer optical properties and thickness, as well as refractive index, are highly reproducible.
-The improved process control reproducibility has surpassed the advantage of the higher deposition speed that E-beam offered.
-A primary reason for this is that sputter processes are stable, and therefore can be controlled through active monitoring, feedback procedures and even time.
+With magnetron sputter deposition, for example, accuracy and precision of layer optical properties, thickness and refractive index are highly reproducible.
+The improved process control reproducibility has surpassed the advantage of the higher deposition speed offered by E-beam.
+One reason is that sputter processes are stable and therefore can be controlled through active monitoring, feedback procedures and even time.
 The sputter process has been adapted and scaled to produce large uniform bandpass filters for astronomy projects such as Subaru (600 mm diameter) and LSST (800 mm diam.).

 Click to read the full Technical Paper "Commonly Used Deposition Processes and Materials."